acfr/gpu-ray-surface-intersection-in-cuda/README.md

 omitted in discussion.
 Compilation instruction, usage command, CPU/GPU specifications and run time measurements are also included for reference.

+> A self-contained PyCUDA implementation is also available.
+PyCUDA provides a Python scripting approach to GPU Run-Time Code Generation.
+Refer to [pycuda/README.md](https://github.com/raymondleung8/gpu-ray-surface-intersection-in-cuda/pycuda) for more information.

 ## References